-An analysis of the American family as a social institution; its changing functions and structure; its life cycle and its internal organization; and sources of conflict within the family as a socio-economic and political unit at the micro-level.
+This course provides an analysis of the American family as a social institution; its changing functions and structure; its life cycle and its internal organization; and sources of conflict within the family as a socio-economic and political unit at the micro-level.
 Critical questions are raised concerning the impact of economic restructuring and deindustrialization on courtship, marriage, and family life.
 Prerequisite: SO 122.